 You’ve looked for a quick way to create subtitles for your video and came across Aegisub?

-Fortunately, at Cheksub, before creating our automatic subtitling solution, we knew Aegisug very well.
-So you’ll get here a full tutorial to learn how to use it and to quickly add subtitles to your video.
+Fortunately, at Cheksub, we know Aegisub very well.
+So we’ll teach you how to use it and to quickly add subtitles to your video.
 Let’s go ! 😉

 How to add subtitles in Aegisub?